HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/monitoring/analyze_portal_usage/user_behavior_by_asa/collecting_analytics_data/sa_asa_add_aggr_2_page.md

 3. Locate the page to which you want to assign the aggregator.
 Use the Manage Pages portlet to locate the page.

+    !!! note
-    **Note:** The page must be located as a child of the portal content root.
+        The page must be located as a child of the portal content root.

 4. Click **Edit Page Properties** for the page that you selected.

+    !!! note
-    **Note:** You cannot add an Active Site Analytics aggregator to the content root. **Edit Page Properties** is not available for the content root.
+        You cannot add an Active Site Analytics aggregator to the content root. **Edit Page Properties** is not available for the content root.

 5. To expand the available choices, click the plus sign \(**+**\) icon next to **Advanced Options**.